ternaryss/rest2go/README.md

 **rest2go** is a lightweight starter for building REST API microservices in Go.
 Library provides complete foundation (from application configuration to database connection) so you can focus on writing business logic right away.

-Library was created to address internal needs od **Ternary Software Solutions**.
+Library was created to address internal needs of **Ternary Software Solutions**.
 After developing several microservices written in almost pure Go, growing amount of duplicated boilerplate code was noticed - configuration loading, HTTP setup, database integration and errors handling.
 Each new project required additional time just to prepare repository and basic code infrastructure. **rest2go** was built to solve that problem by providing reusable, consistent starting point for